-On Monday 21 June, Mrs Curtis, Mrs Miller and Mrs Conyard with over 30 scouts and their parents and leaders braved the British weather to achieve many jobs around the school grounds!
+On Monday 21 June, Mrs Curtis, Mrs Miller and Mrs Conyard with over 30 scouts from the 6th Rochford Scouts group and their parents and leaders braved the British weather to achieve many jobs around the school grounds!
 The sand pit was partly emptied from reception, bark was moved to various areas.
 The willow dome was given a new lease of life and trees were replanted in the reception play area.
 6 planters were laid with three being built in record time on the night.
 These were then filled with top soil in preparation for each year group to begin planting in the new academic year!

 We wanted to say a big thank you to the scouts, leaders and parents for their tireless work, what they achieved in just one evening was incredible.
 They are due back to finish the jobs in a couple of weeks.
 Thank you.

 We also want to say thank you to Wickes for their generous donation of sleepers to build the planters.

 Yesterday afternoon, Year 5 designed and made traps to catch a range of dragons.
 They used bait and some ingenious ways to trap their dragon!

 Nature Area Adventure

 5A visited the nature area today.
 They investigated what happens to various materials when they are put into a fire.
 They predicted, tested and drew conclusions.

 Fun was had by all, climbing trees, making potions, stick play and investigating habitats.